ocaml/ocaml.org/data/tutorials/lg_02_if_statements_loops_and_recursion.md

 run out of stack space on large inputs, right?

 In fact, wrong.
-Compilers can perform a simple optimisation on certain types of recursive functions to turn them into while loops.
-These certain types of recursive functions therefore run in constant stack space, and with the equivalent efficiency of imperative while loops.
+Compilers can perform a simple optimisation on certain types of recursive functions to turn them into `while` loops.
+These certain types of recursive functions therefore run in constant stack space, and with the equivalent efficiency of imperative `while` loops.
 These functions are called **tail-recursive functions**.

-In tail-recursive functions, the recursive call happens last of all.
+In tail-recursive functions, the recursive call happens at the end.
 Remember our `loop ()` functions above?
 They all had the form:

 <!-- $MDX skip -->